bagder/uncurled/life/health.md

 it brings you joy, if it still is fun.

-You can help remind people every once in a while that it does not matter if we wait a little longer for that feature to get implemented or that bug-fix to get done.
+You can help remind people every once in a while that it does not matter if we wait a little longer for that feature to get implemented or that bugfix to get done.
 Open Source is here for the long term.
 It will survive.
 It can wait.
 Someone else can help out.